sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

 Langlands conjectures in the general case and its relationships to homotopy theory; when specialized to the rank $$1$$ case, our results are "explained" by EHP sequences and Hopf fibrations.
-(Some simplifications added to the arXiv version in the link above.)
+(Some simplifications added to the arXiv version in the link above; also lightly updated Conjecture 3.5.11.)

 * <a href = "/files/anomaly-obstruction.pdf">The Smith fiber sequence and
   invertible field theories (2023),</a> and <a href =